CartoDB/carto-vl/docs/guides/00-introduction.md

 This documentation is meant to lead you from the basics of creating a map to advanced techniques for developing powerful interactive visualizations.

-It relies on [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api) to render basemaps.
+CARTO VL relies on [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api) to render basemaps.
 Mapbox GL can be used for other functionality too, read [Mapbox GL documentation](https://www.mapbox.com/mapbox-gl-js/api/) for more information.
 However, keep in mind that CARTO VL layers can only be controlled with the [CARTO VL API](/developers/carto-vl/reference/) and that Mapbox GL native layers can **only** be controlled with the Mapbox GL API.
 Therefore, CARTO VL expressions cannot be used for Mapbox GL layers and vice versa.

 Here you will find a series of guides that are meant to lead you from the basics of creating a map to more advanced techniques for developing powerful, interactive visualizations with CARTO VL.